Xunnamius/hashnav/README.md

 ![Screenshot](http://i.imgur.com/sWNmn.png)

-Some of the nifty (and quite-frankly awesome) tools provided to developers include:
+Some of the nifty (and quite-frankly awesome) tools provided for developers include:

 * One of the most unique and intuitive hash URI parsers around
 * Query, grab, and manipulate hash data in the URI in a succinct and efficient manner